societe-generale/ci-droid/README.md

 - the commit message : when CI-droid is going to commit on user's behalf, what should be the commit message ?
 - if we want to create a pull request each time, what should be the branch name to create ?
 - the list of resources to update, ie :
-    - reository full name, ie *organization/repo*
+    - repository full name, ie *organization/repo*
     - file path on that repo
     - branch name, where to do the change

 When posting a message with a list of say 10 resources to update, message will be split in 10 messages of 1 resource each, and forwarded to the CI-droid tasks consumers.
 Each message will be processed independently, and the outcome (KO or OK, with details and link) will be emailed to the user.

-#### scheduled tasks - NOT IMPLEMENTED YET - required ?

-we could think of scheduled housekeeping tasks, like :
-- closing all branches for which PR has been merged
-- sending a report with all the open PRs on all repos for the organization